CloudGlitch/NewTabSearch/README.md

 ## Compatability

-operating system should be above windows 10.
+operating system should be above windows 10 for pc's

+mobiles should be android

+tablets and other any devices wont work

-Cloud New Tab Search is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
+#### Cloud New Tab Search is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
 This New Tab Page is based on bing search.

 ## Cloud NewTab Search v1.2 is coming soon